mhindi2/GDML-WIki-Clone/Home.md

 ### Exporting

-To export a GDML select the root **Part** ( GDML World Volume ) then use the standard FreeCAD export facility ( File | Export )
+To export a GDML file, select the root **Part** ( GDML World Volume ) then use the standard FreeCAD export facility ( File | Export )

 #### Single GDML file